Harvard-CS145/ecmp/README.md

 ## Survey

-Please fill out the Canvas survey after completing this project.
-2 extra points will be given once you have finished it.
+Please fill up the survey when you finish your project: [Survey link](https://forms.gle/XGUn5bv2MaVeqhi89).